Oil & Gas Operations

 Moratorium & Regulation Update

-Effective November 27, 2017, the Dacono City Council has approved a six-month moratorium on oil and gas development within the city.
+On May 11, 2018, the Dacono City Council has approved a 90-day extension to the moratorium on oil and gas development within the city.
 The moratorium was established to allow the City to update its regulations and review processes regarding oil and gas development.
+The moratorium expires August 29, 2018.
 These regulations were last updated in 1996.

 Large Oil and Gas Operations Coming to Dacono